chungkang/L5IN_task1/README.md

 ![Flowchart](https://github.com/chungkang/L5IN_task1/blob/main/flow_chart.drawio.png)

 ## Preprocessing: Modifying AutoCAD Floorplan (DXF)
-- Use the LAYDEL command in AutoCAD to delete unneeded layers.
+- Use the LAYDEL command in AutoCAD to delete unneeded layers (not mandatory).
 - Remove arcs from the door blocks.
 - Explode blocks nested within another block feature.
 - Create door blocks that are not constructed as door blocks.
 - Delete small objects.
+- Connect the missing closed part of the wall with Polyline and assign the wall layer.
   => It is assumed that all doors are represented as blocks.

 |![Original DXF file](https://github.com/chungkang/L5IN_task1/assets/36185863/3818d631-f58c-4fcc-a03f-2702cd1899e7)|![Interested Layers](https://github.com/chungkang/L5IN_task1/assets/36185863/0e188574-caa7-4a14-8c2e-a9ac26eb0364)|![Cleaned DXF file](https://github.com/chungkang/L5IN_task1/assets/36185863/09e4880b-281b-4378-85d7-ebd7ea8ccd86)|